-They are special types of B-Tree indexes and are very useful when created on columns contain sequential numbers.
+- They are special types of B-Tree indexes and are very useful when created on columns containing sequential numbers.

-This method distributes the data evenly in the index.
-Creating a RKI is done using the REVERSE keyword: CREATE INDEX … ON … REVERSE;
+- This method distributes the data evenly in the index.
+Creating an RKI is done using the REVERSE keyword: CREATE INDEX … ON … REVERSE;

 CREATE INDEX <index_name> ON <table_name> (<column_name>) TABLESPACE <tablespace_name> REVERSE; Example CREATE INDEX emp_idx i ON emp_table (firstname,lastname) REVERSE;

-When we are using B-Tree, Bitmap and Reverse key indexes are used for tables that store data in an unordered fashion (Heap Tables).
+- B-Tree, Bitmap and Reverse key indexes are used for tables that store data in an un-ordered fashion (Heap Tables).

-These indexes contain the location of the ROWID of required table row, thus allowing direct access to row data
+- These indexes contain the location of the ROWID of the required table row, thus allowing direct access to row data

 Features of Index organized table

-Primary key uniquely identifies a row; primary key must be specified
+- The primary key uniquely identifies a row; the primary key must be specified

-UNIQUE constraint not allowed but triggers are allowed
+- UNIQUE constraints are not allowed but triggers are allowed

 CREATE TABLE command: CREATE TABLE … ORGANIZATION INDEX TABLESPACE … (specify this is an IOT) PCTTHRESHOLD … (specify % of block to hold in order to store row data, valid 0-50 (default 50)) INCLUDING … (specify which column to break a row when row length exceeds PCTTHRESHOLD) OVERFLOW TABLESPACE … (specify the tablespace where the second part of the row will be stored) MAPPING TABLE; (cause creation of a mapping table, needed when creating Bitmap index on IOT)

 The Mapping Table maps the index’s physical ROWIDs to logical ROWIDs in the IOT.
-IOT use logical ROWIDs to manage table access by index because physical ROWIDs are changed whenever data is added to or removed from the table.
-In order to distinct the IOT from other indexes, query the USER_INDEXES view using the pct_direct_access column.
+IOT uses logical ROWIDs to manage table access by index because physical ROWIDs are changed whenever data is added to or removed from the table.
+In order to distinguish the IOT from other indexes, query the USER_INDEXES view using the pct_direct_access column.
 Only IOT will have a non-NULL value for this column.